hanxiaomax/Learncpp_CN/docs/12-8-lambda-captures.md

 Capture clauses and capture by value

-In the previous lesson ([12.7 -- Introduction to lambdas (anonymous functions)](https://www.learncpp.com/cpp-tutorial/introduction-to-lambdas-anonymous-functions/)), we introduced this example:
+In the previous lesson ([[12-7-introduction-to-lambdas-anonymous-functions|12.7 - lambda表达式简介]]), we introduced this example:

 ```cpp
 #include <algorithm>